Wildlife Removal Ocean County, NJ

 Fall and Winter: Shelter-Seeking Season

 Cold weather pushes animals toward dry, insulated shelter.
-Attics and crawlspaces become prime targets, and wildlife will exploit loose soffits, vents, and roofline gaps.
+Attics and crawlspaces become prime targets when loose soffits, vents, and roofline gaps are left open.

 Spring and Summer: Nesting and Feeding Surges

 Warmer months bring increased movement and breeding activity.
-Baby season often creates louder attic noise, stronger odors, and repeated entry attempts.
-Bat maternity season is also a major concern, which is why exclusions must be timed correctly.
+Baby season can make attic noise, odor, and repeated entry attempts more noticeable, while bat maternity season affects when exclusion can be performed.

 What Happens From First Phone Call to Final Repair